 Workplace Sexual Harassment Advice

 But what should victims of sexual harassment do to protect their rights?
-How do you prove workplace sexual sexual harassment, and what can you do about retaliation?
+How do you prove workplace sexual harassment?
+And what can you do about retaliation?

-With over two decades of experience as a sexual harassment lawyer, Charles Joseph offers behind the scenes advice on dealing with workplace sexual harassment.
+New York sexual harassment lawyer Charles Joseph offers behind-the-scenes advice on dealing with workplace sexual harassment.

-Victims of retaliation, including victims of sexual harassment who were fired for reporting the harassment, may find it easier to prove their case.
+When it comes to damages, victims of sexual harassment can receive back pay, front pay, and compensation for their emotional distress.
 Saving evidence that you complained to your boss or supervisor and then lost your job can mean more money in damages.

-When it comes to damages, victims of sexual harassment can receive back pay, front pay, and compensation for their emotional distress.
 Learn more about sexual harassment damages by watching “What an Employment Lawyer Wants You To Know About Workplace Sexual Harassment.”